daniy310/jwt-practice-client/README.md

    - Register for registering a new account in our database - using postgreSQL and password bcrypt encryption
    - Login for logging into the app
    - Dashboard - a mock for the logged users
+ - React Toastify notifications for each auth action

 On each auth action a JWT is generated with a secret code and an expiration period and then it is set in the local storage.
 If the JWT exists, the authentication is made automatically and from the /login or /register routes the user will be redirected to /dashboard.